open-telemetry/opentelemetry-specification/specification/performance.md

 Here are the key principles:

-- **Library should not block end-user application.**
+- **Library should not block end-user application by default.**
-- **Library should not consume infinite memory resource.**
+- **Library should not consume unbounded memory resource.**

-Tracer should not degrade the end-user application.
+API should not degrade the end-user application.
 So that it should not block the end-user application nor consume too much memory resource.

 Especially, most telemetry exporters need to call API of servers to export traces.
 API call operations should be performed in asynchronous I/O or background thread to prevent blocking end-user applications.

-See also [Concurrency and Thread-Safety](concurrency.md) if implementation supports concurrency.
+See also [Concurrency and Thread-Safety](concurrency.md) if the implementation supports concurrency.

-### Trade-off between non-blocking and memory consumption
+### Tradeoff between non-blocking and memory consumption

-Any incomplete asynchronous I/O tasks or background tasks may consume memory to preserve its state.
-In such a case, there is a trade-off between dropping some tasks to prevent memory starvation and keeping all tasks to prevent information loss.
+Incomplete asynchronous I/O tasks or background tasks may consume memory to preserve their state.
+In such a case, there is a tradeoff between dropping some tasks to prevent memory starvation and keeping all tasks to prevent information loss.

-If there is such trade-off in language library, it should provide the following options to end-user:
+If there is such tradeoff in language library, it should provide the following options to end-user:

 - **Prevent blocking**: Dropping some information under overwhelming load and show warning log to inform when information loss starts and when recovered
-  - Should be a default option
+  - Should be a default option for Tracing and Metrics
   - Should provide option to change threshold of the dropping
   - Better to provide metric that represents effective sampling ratio
+  - Language library might provide this option for Logging
-- **Prevent information loss**: Preserve all information but possible to consume unlimited resource
+- **Prevent information loss**: Preserve all information but possible to consume many resources
-  - Should be supported as an alternative option
+  - Should be a default option for Logging
+  - Language library might provide this option also for Tracing and Metrics

+### End-user application should aware of the size of logs

+Logging could consume much memory by default if the end-user application emits too many logs.
+This default behavior is intended to preserve logs rather than dropping it.
+To make resource usage bounded, the end-user should consider reducing logs that are passed to the exporters.

+Therefore, the language library should provide a way to filter logs to capture by OpenTelemetry.
+End-user applications may want to log so much into log file or stdout (or somewhere else) but not want to send all of the logs to OpenTelemetry exporters.

+In a documentation of the language library, it is a good idea to point out that too many logs consume many resources by default then guide how to filter logs.

+### Shutdown and explicit flushing could block

+The language library could block the end-user application when it shut down.
+On shutdown, it has to flush data to prevent information loss.

+If the language library supports an explicit flush operation, it could block also.

 ## Documentation

-If language specific implementation has any special characteristics that are not described in this document, such characteristics should be documented.
+If language specific implementation has special characteristics that are not described in this document, such characteristics should be documented.